 1965: The Four Tops recorded “It’s The Same Old Song” at Motown’s Hitsville U.S.A.
 Studios in Detroit, Michigan.
 By the afternoon of the following day, 1,500 copies had been sent out to disc jockeys across the country, and the single later climbed to #2 on the Billboard R&B chart and #5 on the Billboard Hot 100.
 Songwriting and production trio Holland-Dozier-Holland had originally written and cut a recording of the song for The Supremes in May, but their initial version went unreleased until 2017.
 The Supremes recorded a second version in a very similar style to the Four Tops’ version and was released in 1967 as part of The Supremes Sing Holland-Dozier-Holland.

 1967: Five teenagers from Mansfield, Ohio who called themselves The Music Explosion became stars overnight when their second single, “Little Bit O’ Soul,” peaked at #2 on the Billboard Hot 100.
 The song had been written by John Carter and Ken Lewis, who’d previously written hits for The Ivy League and Herman’s Hermits, and despite being the group’s only top 40 (top 60) hit, the song’s success allowed them to tour with contemporary groups like the Left Banke and The Easybeats.
 Lead singer Jamie Lyons later recorded several solo singles and drummer Bob Avery joined bubblegum rock band Crazy Elephant.

 1971: Mott the Hoople played at London’s Royal Albert Hall in their only show at the venue.
-An unprecedented amount of damage was caused at the show and it was one of twenty-two performances that ended in destruction that year, which leading the Hall ban all rock and pop concerts in March of 1972.
+An unprecedented amount of damage was caused at the show and it was one of twenty-two performances that ended in destruction that year, which lead to the Hall banning all rock and pop concerts in March 1972.
 Vilified acts included Deep Purple, Yes, Gordon Lightfoot, James Brown, and The Byrds.
 The ban, however, turned out to be short-lived, and it wasn’t long before it was repealed and rock and pop shows returned to the Hall.

 1972: Bill Withers reached the top of the Billboard Hot 100 for the first time with “Lean on Me.”
 The single spent three weeks at #1 and also reached the top of the R&B chart.